 Collecting IRS tax forms (W-9, W-8 series, etc.) from suppliers and partners is usually an afterthought, at times not even considered until the end of the year when companies begin the 1099 and 1042-S reporting process.
 In many organizations, the accounting team must email or call that payee and send them a form, which they then fill out and scan then email it back or fax it.
 Then the AP team records it somewhere.
 But what happens if that supplier is no longer there or if the relationship isn’t so great any more?
 What happens if the partner is in a foreign country and has to maneuver the complicated nature of the W-8 series of forms?
+If you’re located outside of the US, how do you collect local and VAT tax IDs?

 The new FATCA requirements instituted by the Internal Revenue Service are designed to collect taxes from entities outside the US, but are also making what use to be a simple handshake relationship into an elaborate protocol involving international treaties.
 In some cases, the paying company may even need to perform tax withholding.
 While the risk of not collecting forms prior to payment becomes a potential tax violation.